balderdashy/include-all/Readme.md

 An easy way to include all node.js modules within a directory.

-This is a fork of felixge's awesome module, require-all (https://github.com/felixge/node-require-all) which adds the ability to mark a call to `include-all` as **optional**.
+This is a fork of felixge's awesome module, require-all (https://github.com/felixge/node-require-all) which adds a few extra capabilities:
+- the ability to `include-all` a directory as **optional**.
+- the ability to filter by path, not just filename (pathFilter)

 ## Usage